janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

                    "?first_prior=50&second_prior=50"
                    "?first_prior=30&second_prior=70"
                    "?first_prior=10&second_prior=90";

 // Redirect user to the next link header("Location: " . $redirects[$counter_val % count($redirects)]);
 ?>

 ```
+This does not work on the GitHub folder, but it will be useful for when the experiment will be on the lab the server.
+To take the experiment from the Github folder, click on one of the following paths (one per condition; it's always the same file, but with different URL variables):
+* Condition 1: main.html?first_prior=90&second_prior=10
+* Condition 2: main.html?first_prior=70&second_prior=30
+* Condition 3: main.html?first_prior=50&second_prior=50
+* Condition 4: main.html?first_prior=70&second_prior=30
+* Condition 5: main.html?first_prior=90&second_prior=10
+* Condition 6: main.html?first_prior=null&second_prior=null

 ## Experience and Class Review ##

 ## Reference ##